 “That’s no Latino accent.
 Where are you from?” asked Conner.

-“Ah, an Ozarks fiddler,” Conner cheered.
+“Ah, we have here an Ozarks fiddler,” Conner cheered.

-“Actually, from the St. Francis Mountains where many of Missouri’s French pioneers settled.
+“Actually, from the St. Francis Mountains, where many of Missouri’s French pioneers settled.
 God knows if any of my ancestors later ended up here in Nam as colonizers.”

 “Yeah, man.
 Maybe you got some karma to pay up in these backwoods,” said Galan.